shavinski/shavinski/README.md

 ![image](https://github.com/shavinski/shavinski/blob/main/githubbanner.PNG)

 ## 🧐 About me:
 As a full-stack engineer with a strong passion for front-end technology, I am driven to improve my skills and expand my knowledge continuously.
-Currently, I am trying to learn more about UI/UX principles and how to make websites an enjoyable experience for all users with pixel-perfect design.
 Usually when I am not coding you can find me hanging out with friends, going to the gym, playing basketball, fishing (freshwater and ocean), golfing, or watching my favorite tv show "The Office".

 ## 👨‍💻 Technologies I frequently use:
 * Frontend: JavaScript, React, HTML, CSS